pilcrowonpaper/oslo/README.md

 > This package is _highly_ experimental - use at your own risk

-A collection of utilities for auth, including:
+A collection of auth-related utilities, including:

 - `oslo/cookie`: Cookie parsing and serialization
 - `oslo/crypto`: Generate hashes and signatures